AvaAvarai/Villageworks/README.md

 Villageworks is a relaxing yet engaging management simulation where you take on the role of a benevolent overseer guiding the development of human civilization.
 Create multiple villages with historical names, construct buildings, establish resource production chains, and connect your settlements with road networks to build a thriving society.

+The game features a modern, modular code architecture with specialized components for UI, entity management, and game state serialization to ensure maintainability and extensibility.

 ## Key Features

 - **Rich Settlement System**: Create multiple villages, each with a unique historical name